KishSan/mk39-speech-recognition/README.md

  * ESP32-S3-EYE
  * ESP32-P4-Function-EV

+The purpose of this repo is to start with a simplified speech recognition framework that will be easy to update and add future functionality.
+The features and concepts included here are meant to be used across various robotics projects.

-The GitHub repository can be found here:
+The GitHub repository for the official framework can be found here:
 * [ESP-Skainet Framework](https://github.com/espressif/esp-skainet)

 Modifications were needed to the framework to work with DevKit modules.
 Special thanks to Eric for this repository that enables us to work with the DevKit modules: